September 4, 2025

 Can I use a no data plan with just Wi-Fi?

 Yes, as long as you have a phone that can connect to a Wi-Fi network, you can still use it for calling and texting with your no data plan, and use Wi-Fi for accessing everything else on it.
+You'd need to be on Wi-Fi for RCS messaging to work, since that type of text uses data.

 What kind of phone do I need for a no data plan?